 Through guidance from a mental health professional, you can start an open dialogue with your inner child and how that inner child feels to connect with your past.

 Not everyone may feel in touch with their inner child.
-However, their childhood self may come out in behaviors, emotional reactions, or communication styles during times of extreme emotion.
+However, their younger self may come out in behaviors, emotional reactions, or communication styles during times of extreme emotion.
 These behaviors might look like trying to receive reassurance from a partner, crying from overwhelm, or having the urge to yell when you have a bad day.
 An inner child may also show themself positively through playful behaviors, joking, adventurousness, impulsivity, creativity, and imagination.

 Often, when people connect with their inner child, they might do so without meaning to.
 It is also common to explore inner child therapy due to a traumatic childhood event.
 The concept of an inner child often stems from internal family systems therapy (IFS), which posits that all adults have an inner world or system of "parts" that make up who they are, including safeguarded adult parts and younger child parts.
 These parts are facets of a personality and are not to be confused with dissociative identity disorder (DID).
 They are not "multiple personalities."